Welcome to St Joseph's

 Booking Sunday Mass

-You do not need to book to come to Sunday Mass, but if you wish to be sure of a place we recommend it.
-The 10 am Mass is the most popular, so we encourage those who can to choose another Mass if possible.
-The obvious choice is Sunday 5 pm.
+It is not essential to book for Sunday Mass, but if you wish to be sure of a place we recommend it.
+The 10 am an 6pm Masses are the most popular, so we encourage those who can to choose another Mass if possible.
 If you wish to come to the 6 pm vigil Mass or 10 am on Sunday you are strongly advised to reserve a place.
 If we reach capacity at any Mass we will need to ask people to come at another time

 Click here to go to the online booking form or phone us on 01306 882433